SumoLogic-Labs/sumocli/README.md

 # sumocli
 A CLI application that lets you manage/automate your Sumo Logic tenancy.

 Sumocli is currently in development so there could be bugs/incomplete functionality.

-GA will be v1.0.0 which I am expecting to be ready for release in Q1 2022.
+GA will be v1.0.0, which is expected to be ready for release in Q1 2022.

 ## Installation

 ### Container Image